AyAshour/evaluate-news-nlp/README.md

 # Evaluate News NLP Project

-It's a web app that lets you insert a text and summarize it using [Meaning Cloud API](https://www.meaningcloud.com/developer/summarization/doc/1.0/what-is-summarization).
+It's a web app that lets you insert a text and do some sentiment analysis using [Meaning Cloud API](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/what-is-sentiment-analysis).

 **This project was build for The Udacity React Nanodegree Program.**